DeanLeong/production-ready-react/readme.md

 let { def, idx } = props
 ```

 Now we have `def` and `idx` as variables in scope, but its a nicer syntax!
-Another advantage to doing it this way is if we end up adding props later, it's easier to extract them.
+Another advantage to doing it this way is if we end up adding props later, it's easier to destructure and refer to them.

 ## Break (10 min / 1:10)

 ## Moving the API communication (30 min / 1:40)

-We've talked a lot about keeping our code DRY and separating concerns in our applications -- we will see how to do that with state later this week with Redux, but we can also do so with our API calls using our existing knowledge.
+We've talked a lot about keeping our code DRY and separating concerns in our applications -- you've already done some of this if you've worked with redux, but we can also do so with our API calls using our existing knowledge.

 Let's make a requests.js file next to our constants.js file.